-Where to Stay for Families
+Where to Stay in Orlando for Families

 Marriott's Cypress Harbour Villas is a stunning property that sits on a lake, with beautifully kept grounds that include a golf course (and of course mini-golf for the little ones).
 Guests may use the paddle boats or kayaks to explore the lake or relax by one of the several pools, stroll the boardwalk, play a game of tennis, or participate in one of many resort activities like a poolside "drive-in" movie in the evening.

 Guests at the Hampton Inn Orlando Lake Buena Vista are less than five minutes by car from Walt Disney World or have the option to park at the hotel for free and take the complimentary shuttle to the park.
 Family rooms include a microwave and mini fridge, as well as breakfast, and there is a small hotel shop with snacks, candy, and supplies, including detergent for the laundry room.

-Where to Stay for Romance
+Where to Stay in Orlando for Romance

 Couples looking for a romantic getaway will find that it can be difficult to avoid the throngs of over-excited kids and tired parents, but there are some options that provide proximity to the biggest attractions without sacrificing privacy.